Chesapeake Bay Cruise With American

 Heidi & the Town Crier. * Photo: Heidi Sarna

-As on all American line cruises, there were also detailed presentations about American’s many itineraries and special offers, geared to folks ready to book future cruises (many do so while on the cruise).
+As on all American line cruises, there were also detailed presentations about American’s many itineraries and special offers, geared to folks ready to book future cruises (many do so while on their current cruise).
 These events included generous praise of American’s loyal repeat customers while serving them champagne and chocolate-covered strawberries.
 Smart marketing!

 A passenger on a Chesapeake Bay Cruise With American Cruise Lines